« View All Posts

 Take Care of Preventative Maintenance

-If you’re down, you’re not making money.
+If you’re broken down, you’re not making money.
 Be sure that you take care of all preventative maintenance to save you money down the road.
 Failing to take care of minor problems right away can make them worse in the long run.

 No driver wants to be sitting in a hotel — spending money instead of earning it — while they wait for their truck to be fixed.
 Breakdowns can really get in your way, so if you can prevent their frequency with preventative maintenance, do it.Trucker Salary Meal Prep